andre-ye/tserk/index.md

 </center>
 <br>

-But when there are two directions we can go, it is more complicated.
-We need to know where we will go.
-If we are going in one direction, we are not going in another.
-Because we cannot go in all directions at once, there is a sense of loss.
-Directions do not direct us towards endings, but rather direct us away from other directions: a recursive, absolutely negative entanglement.
-But it is at this juncture where I, the traveler, experience the most radical moment of freedom.
-Sweet, precious freedom.
-How anxious authentic freedom is.
-I do not think I like my freedom very much.
-Please do not make me choose, because I am incompetent.
-I am stupid.
-I am illiterate.
+There are two signs pointing in different directions.
+Where should I go?
+I need to know where I am going.
+If I go in one direction, I will not be going in another.
+Directions do not direct us towards places, but rather away from other directions.
+Directionality is a recursive, absolutely negative entanglement.
+And here I stand, entangled.
+But I am not unfree.
+I experience my most radical moment of freedom at this juncture.
+How sweet and precious it is.
+I am my own determiner.
+I choose where I am going.
+How beautiful it is.
+How anxious it is.
+How nervous my freedom makes me.
+I do not think I like this freedom very much.
+Please do not make me choose, because I have just realized that I am illiterate.
+I am incompetent.
 I cannot read.
+Please teach me how to read, so I can understand the sign, and allow the sign to determine me.
 Please liberate me from my freedom.

 <br>
 <center>